 - Copy of Passport or Identity Card

-Students applying for Erasmus+ traineeships should send the Learning agreement for traineeships and above mentioned enclosures at least 2 months before the planned beginning of stay.
+Students applying for Erasmus+ traineeships should send the Learning agreement for traineeships and above-mentioned enclosures at least 2 months before the planned beginning of the stay.

 Preparing the Study Programme

-Each of our 6 faculties offers number of courses in English language for Exchange students.
-The Public Catalogue of Courses is accesible via the University Infromation System website: is.uniag.sk.
+Each of our 6 faculties offers numbers of courses in the English language for Exchange students.
+The Public Catalogue of Courses is accessible via the University Information System website: is.uniag.sk.

 Select the courses you wish to study and consult them with your home university coordinator at the time of application.
 Necessary changes can be done after arrival upon an agreement with the faculty coordinator of SUA.